richardloopez/Automated-Gaussian-Calculation/README.md

 •	Customizable depth exploration: The user can specify how deep the script should explore subdirectories.
 •	Handling missing data: If no data is available for a particular atom in a .log file, it is handled with a default value (0.0).
 •	Statistical analysis: The script computes the mean and standard deviation of ESP charges across multiple files for each atom.

+**frequencies_analyzer.py** script is designed to process multiple .log files, extract vibrational frequencies, and detect if any of them are negative (which might indicate an unstable structure).
+Here's a summary of its functionality:

+Script Description:
+Iterates through .log files:
+The script recursively searches the current directory (and its subdirectories) for .log files using glob.
+For each .log file, it processes the content to extract vibrational frequencies.

+Pattern Matching:
+The script uses specific patterns to locate and extract vibrational frequencies:

+The pattern search begins after finding the phrase "Low frequencies" in the file.
+It searches for a sequence of expected lines to locate and extract the frequencies:
+"Diagonal vibrational"
+"Harmonic"
+"Frequencies --"
+Extracts Frequencies and Checks for Negatives:
+After identifying the line with the frequencies, the script:

+Extracts the vibrational frequencies following the "Frequencies --" phrase.
+Checks if the first frequency is negative (which might indicate an unstable mode) and marks it as "YES" if negative or "NO" if positive.
+Writes Results to CSV:
+The script outputs the results to a CSV file, "frequency_results.csv", with the following columns:

+Filename: The name of the processed .log file.
+Frequencies: The extracted vibrational frequencies.
+Negatives?: Whether the first frequency is negative ("YES" or "NO").
+Summary Output:

+It prints out the names of the files processed along with the extracted frequencies and whether any negative frequencies were found.
+Key Features:
+Recursively processes files: The script searches for .log files in the current directory and subdirectories, making it suitable for large projects with multiple log files.
+Pattern-based extraction: It looks for specific patterns to reliably extract vibrational frequencies.
+CSV output: The results are saved in a CSV file for easy analysis and further processing.
+Example Output (CSV):
+The generated CSV file will contain rows like:

+Filename, Frequencies, Negatives?
+file1.log, 100.25 200.50 300.75, NO
+file2.log, -50.25 150.10 200.80, YES

+This script is useful for analyzing vibrational frequencies in computational chemistry studies, specifically for checking the stability of molecular structures based on frequency analysis.